cmu-sei/Challenge-Server/README.md

 - When a certain amount of time has passed
 - When the user enters text into the website

-The Challenge Server will take care of reading submission tokens from guestinfo variables or a file on the Challenge Server machine (depending on the configuration) and displaying token values to the user.
+The Challenge Server will read tokens from environment variables, VMware guestinfo variables or a file and displaying/submitting the tokens depending on submission configuration.

+### Submission

+The Challenge Server can display tokens to users for copy/paste submissions on their own.

 The Challenge Server can also POST values to the [Gameboard application](https://github.com/cmu-sei/gameboard) and submit answers on a user's behalf.